 The Color of Sunlight

-The appearance of sunlight changes throughout the day in relation to the amount of high frequency light it contains.
+The appearance of sunlight changes throughout the day in relation to the amount of high-frequency light it contains.

 The color of sunlight and all artificial sources of light are expressed in Kelvin, or the apparent “color” of a heat source.
 As the heat source rises in temp it becomes “cooler” in appearance.

-The color temperature of sunlight in space is about 5900K, but by the time it reaches earth on a clear summer day, this dips down to about 5200K to 5700K due to the Rayleigh scattering of the shorter wavelengths, hence the blue sky.
+The color temperature of sunlight in space is about 5900K, but by the time it reaches the earth on a clear summer day, this dips down to about 5200K to 5700K due to the Rayleigh scattering of the shorter wavelengths, hence the blue sky.

 As you can see, throughout most of the day (9AM – 6PM) the color temperature of the Sun was between 5000K and 5700K.

-And below is a minute by minute spectrograph capture of sunlight from 7 am to 12 pm for an idea of how sunlight changes during sunrise.
+And below is a minute-by-minute spectrograph capture of sunlight from 7 am to 12 pm for an idea of how sunlight changes during sunrise.

 When it comes to choosing artificial lighting, you’ll be looking for lights that correlate with this trend by choosing something >5000K for the daytime, and <3000K for the evening.

 One of the most important aspects of natural light is that it’s very bright!

 The Sun’s radiation hitting the Earth at the equator hits a peak of about 1,120 W/m2.
 Over the course of a year, this averages out to around 340 W/m2.